image

 The Board is committed to maintaining effective communication and having constructive dialogue with all its stakeholders.

-Further details of how the Company engages with its key stakeholders can be found on pages 25 and 27 of our 2021 Annual Report.
-Details of how the Board understands and meets the needs of its shareholders are outlined in Paragraph two of this Statement.
+Further details of how the Company engages with its key stakeholders can be found on page 37 of our 2022 Annual Report.
+Details of how the Board understands and meets the needs of its shareholders are outlined in paragraph two of this statement.